One hospitalized after fire near Rogers

 No one was in the structure when the fire happened, Elliott said.

-A neighbor was transported to an area hospital suffering from smoke inhalation after smoke blew into their home, Elliott said.
+A neighbor was taken to an area hospital suffering from smoke inhalation after smoke blew into their home, Elliott said.
 No firefighters were injured, according to the Facebook post.

 Crews from the Beaver Lake, Little Flock, Rogers and Northeast Benton County Volunteer fire departments assisted Avoca.
 The Benton County fire marshal is investigating the cause of the fire, Elliott said.